advance100/doc_webpack/loaders.md

 ### pitching loader

 The loaders are called from right to left.
-But in some cases loaders doesn't care for the results of the previous loader or the resource.
+But in some cases loaders do not care about the results of the previous loader or the resource.
 They only care for metadata.
 The `pitch` method on the loaders is called from left to right before the loaders are called.
 If a loader delivers a result in the pitch method the process turns around and skips the remaining loaders, continuing with the calls to the more left loaders. `data` can be passed between pitch and normal call.

 ``` javascript
 module.exports = function(content) {